 Life Design Studio TRAININGS INFORMATION

-DATES We run two 4-day Life Design Studio training programs in late June.
+DATES We run a 4-day Life Design Studio training program in late June.

 COST $5000 for a University team of 3.